Horizons Art Prize

 Words: Emily Riches

-Chapel Hill winery in McLaren Vale has announced the launch of the inaugural Chapel Hill Horizons Art Prize.
+Chapel Hill winery in McLaren Vale, SA has announced the launch of the inaugural Chapel Hill Horizons Art Prize.
 This $5,000 acquisitive prize invites South Australian artists to interpret the local landscape and reflect on their vision for McLaren Vale.
 Artists can submit their entries in the mediums of painting, drawing, photography, mixed media or print from 19 February to 14 July 2025, with the winning artwork to be added to the winery’s permanent collection, housed in the iconic chapel.

 The prize’s theme, Horizons, encourages artists to explore both the literal and symbolic meaning of the word.
 The brief asks for works that incorporate a distinct horizon line – the physical line where the earth meets the sky, or the symbolic idea of something that might be attained.
 This theme will challenge artists to engage with the natural beauty of the McLaren Vale landscape while considering its future.